 Some states honor other states’ hunting licenses.
 For example, California’s Hunter Education Certificate is accepted by all U.S. states, provinces, and countries that have mandatory hunter-education requirements.
 California will also accept Hunter Education certifications that are issued by other jurisdictions that meet the official IHEA-USA requirements.
 In some states, hunting draws are used.
 Hunting draws are special licenses that allow successful applicants to hunt a specific type of game.
 Sometimes only residents of the state are permitted to apply for the draws.

 Unsurprisingly, Alaska is one of the best states for both fishing and hunting.
 Alaska has miles and miles of nearly untouched nature and breathtaking glaciers, tundras, mountains, and forests.
 Over 74% of the state is open to hunting, which translates to over 292 million acres.
-In 2020, about 13% of all Alaska residents have hunting licenses.
+In 2020, 12.3% of all Alaska residents have hunting licenses.
 The state is home to some of the biggest game in North America, including grizzly bears, brown bears, moose, elk, and mountain goats.
 Alaska hunting licenses can be found on the Alaska Department of Fish and Game website.

 Hunting in Idaho is very popular, with about 15-17% of the population participating in the sport.
 While this is a significant portion of the population, 60% of the state is public land.
 Idaho’s diverse habitat types are home to many species, including turkeys, elk, mountain lions, black bears, and wolves.
 There are also controlled hunts for moose, antelope, and bighorn sheep.
 Hunting licenses for both Idaho residents and non-residents can be found on the Idaho Department of Fish and Game website.

 Wyoming is the country’s least populated state and has plenty of room hunters, over 31 million acres.
 It also has plenty of big game.
-About one-quarter of Wyoming’s population hunts the 31.4 million acres of public land - about half of the state’s entire land area.
+A little less than one-quarter of Wyoming’s population hunts the 31.4 million acres of public land - about half of the state’s entire land area.
 Wyoming has hunting opportunities for elk, antelope, mountain goats, deer, moose, bison, and bighorn sheep.
 While a great state for hunting, Wyoming does have a complicated draw system and requires non-resident hunters to hire a guide or have a resident companion if they choose to hunt in federal wilderness areas.
 Information about obtaining a Wyoming hunting license can be found on the Wyoming Game and Fish Department website.

 Another beautiful state popular for hunting is Montana.
 Hunting in Montana has cultivated local economies that depend on the sport.
 About 20% of Montana’s population hunts, but with 30 million acres of public land available, there’s plenty of space for hunting.
 Montana offers opportunities to hunt moose, bison, black bears, deer, elk, and pronghorn antelope.
 Montana hunting and trapping licenses can be found on the Montana Fish, Wildlife, and Parks website.

 Wisconsin is best known for its whitetail deer hunting but is also one of the best turkey hunting states.
 Within Wisconsin’s 7 million acres of public land are 15,000 lakes, so hunters should be prepared with hip waders, especially if they’re looking for waterfowl.
-About 11% of Wisconsin residents are licensed hunters.
+11.7% of Wisconsin residents are licensed hunters.
 You can obtain a Wisconsin hunting license on the Wisconsin Department of Natural Resources website.